 - Remove any internal wiring to unused extension sockets or eliminate any unnecessary telephone extensions as these can cause imbalance - Remove or eliminate the bell wire (this is an unbalanced wire that is used to connect to the bells / electronic ringers) in extension telephones.
-If only one telephone is being used (as is typically the case with a DECT base station), then it is unnecessary to extend the bell wire beyond the first telephone - Re-route any internal wiring as far as possible away from the shack and the antenna - Where microfilters are used, try to position these as near as possible to the master socket.
-Better still, replace any microfilters with an NTE5C master socket and Mk4 faceplates which have the filtering built in. - Reposition the VDSL modem as near as possible to the master socket and use screened ethernet cabling to connect to any wired ethernet clients - Isolate the VDSL modem and VDSL cabling away from other cabling will reduce the risk of stray coupling into other cables that could in turn re-radiate the VDSL signal
+If only one telephone is being used (as is typically the case with a DECT base station), then it is unnecessary to extend the bell wire beyond the first telephone - Rewire the internal wiring with screened cable - Re-route any internal wiring as far as possible away from the shack and the antenna - Where microfilters are used, try to position these as near as possible to the master socket.
+Better still, replace any microfilters with an NTE5C master socket and a Mk4 VDSL faceplate which have the filtering built in.
+Further information can be found in the February 2020 edition of RadCom page 54.

+- Reposition the VDSL modem as near as possible to the master socket and use screened ethernet cabling to connect to any wired ethernet clients - Isolate the VDSL modem and VDSL cabling away from other cabling will reduce the risk of stray coupling into other cables that could in turn re-radiate the VDSL signal

-3. Filtering the VDSL signal
+Filtering the VDSL signal